proycon/skosConverter/README.md

-# SKOS-Notion Converter
+# SKOS Converter

-A bidirectional converter between SKOS (Simple Knowledge Organization System) RDF vocabularies and Notion-compatible formats.
-This tool enables knowledge engineers to manage controlled vocabularies and thesauri in Notion's user-friendly interface while maintaining standards-compliant SKOS data.
+A bidirectional converter between SKOS (Simple Knowledge Organization System) RDF vocabularies and common formats for visual editors like Notion.
+This tool enables knowledge engineers to manage controlled vocabularies and thesauri in a user-friendly interface while maintaining standards-compliant SKOS data.

 ## Features